 11. Do not copy answers

-One of the worst things you can do when studying for exams is copying someone else’s answers or the marking scheme.
-This is not only cheating, but it will also mean that you will not learn anything.
+One of the worst things you can do when studying for exams is copy someone else’s answers or the marking scheme.
+This is not only cheating but will also mean you will not learn anything.

-When taking practise exams, make sure that you work on your solutions to the questions.
+When taking practice exams, ensure you work on your solutions to the questions.
 This way, you will understand the material better and remember it for future exams.

 Even if there is a temptation to cheat and find out the answers, this will give you an unfair advantage and cause more problems than it solves.